Modern Portfolio Theory: Efficient and Optimal Portfolios

 Example: Calculating the Portfolio Beta

-You can find the beta of most stocks at websites that give stock quotes.
-The financial data for Microsoft and Google is provided below.
-What is the beta of a portfolio consisting of 100 shares of each stock?
+You can find the beta of most stocks at websites providing stock quotes.
+What is the beta of this portfolio consisting of 100 shares of each stock?

 Hence, this portfolio would be 1.5 times as volatile as the S&P 500 index, which is considered to have a beta of 1.
 When the S&P rises by 1%, this portfolio tends to increase by 1.5%; when the S&P is down 1%, this portfolio will likely be down 1.5%.
 Remember that since the beta is a statistical value, actual ratios will deviate frequently from these values.

-The portfolio beta is interpreted in the same way that it is for stocks.
+The portfolio beta is interpreted like it is for stocks.
 A portfolio with a beta of 1 has the volatility of the stock market — the value of the portfolio moves 1%, up or down, for each 1% move in the stock market; a portfolio beta value of 0.5 would have half the volatility of the market and a beta of 2 would have twice the volatility.

 Hence, the portfolio beta allows an investor to choose securities or other assets that would limit the investor's exposure to systemic risk to her risk tolerance.